robertorcosta/azure-docs.pt-br/articles/active-directory/develop/migrate-python-adal-msal.md

 ---
-title: Guia de migração do ADAL para MSAL para Python | Azure
+title: ADAL to MSAL migration guide for Python | Azure
-description: Saiba como migrar seu aplicativo Python da ADAL (biblioteca de autenticação do Azure Active Directory) para a MSAL (biblioteca de autenticação da Microsoft) para Python.
+description: Learn how to migrate your Azure Active Directory Authentication Library (ADAL) Python app to the Microsoft Authentication Library (MSAL) for Python.
 services: active-directory
 titleSuffix: Microsoft identity platform
 author: rayluo